nordic-institute/X-Road/doc/Architecture/arc-cs_x-road_central_server_architecture.md

 ### 3.1 Management Services

+### 3.1.1 Member management web service

-Management services are called by security servers to perform management tasks such as registering a security server client or deleting an authentication certificate.
+Member management web service is called by security servers to perform management tasks such as registering a security server client or deleting an authentication certificate.

-The management service interface is a synchronous RPC-style interface provided by the central server.
+The member management web service interface is a synchronous RPC-style interface provided by the member management web service component.
+It validates the requests and forwards them to the central server management REST API.
+The service is called by security servers.

+The interface is described in more detail in \[[ARC-G](#Ref_ARC-G)\], \[[PR-MSERV](#Ref_PR-MSERV)\].

+### 3.1.2 Registration Web Service

+Registration web service is called by security servers to register an authentication certificate.

+The registration web service interface is a synchronous RPC-style interface provided by the registration web service component.
+It validates the requests and forwards them to the central server management REST API.
 The service is called by security servers.

 The interface is described in more detail in \[[ARC-G](#Ref_ARC-G)\], \[[PR-MSERV](#Ref_PR-MSERV)\].